vivianapohl/Group4-FinalProject-PP-P2/Serial bridge-prototypes/serial motion mashup light switch 1st iteration/README.md

 How users can get started with the project:

-1. Run npm install in the terminal.
+1. Run npm install in the terminal to install all necessary to run the code.
 2. Upload code from arduino/LightSwitch.ino to your Arduino board.
 3. You can check wether the code is working by righting a or b to Arduinos serial monitor.
 4. Write npm start to boot up your server.
 The port name is: your ip address :8080.